Canter on the beach - for the camera!

 Drink at the lake

-This ride also has a special New Year programme.
-Great company, comfortable accommodation, regional cuisine and a fun New Year's Eve party make this horse riding holiday an exceptional trail for competent riders who like to ride fast.
+This package also has a special New Year program.
+Great company, comfortable accommodation, regional cuisine and a fun New Year's Eve party make this horseback riding holiday an exceptional equestrian trail for competent horseback riders who like to ride fast.
 What better way to blow the Christmas cobwebs (and mince pies) away?
 Click the link for more information

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.